Have you ever noticed your houseplant wilting even though the soil is still wet? Root rot could be the reason.

 A good potting mix should feel light in your hands and crumble easily.
 Heavy, compacted soil traps too much moisture.

-So, it is always better to start with a mix designed for the type of plant you are growing rather than using whatever soil happens to be available.
+So, it is always better to start with a mix designed for the type of plant you are growing rather than using whatever soil is available.

-Tank’s Pro Potting Mix is a good option for vegetables and herbs.
+Tank’s Pro Potting Mix is a good option for growing vegetables and herbs in containers.

 5. Prune Your Plants